namuol/react-seamstress/README.md

 ];
 ```

-An alternative, more succinct API might be to reserve the `:default` styleStateType for
+An alternative, more succinct API might be to reserve something like `:default` for
-applying top-level styles:
+applying "top-level" styles:

 ```js
 const MY_STYLES = {